Table of Contents

-Korax’ Heritage: Scattered Evil is a cross-breed between a first person shooter and a role playing game, set in the world of Hexen.
+Korax’ Heritage: Scattered Evil is the first game released based on KoraxRPG (or KRPG for short), a cross-breed between a first person shooter and a role playing game, set in the world of Hexen.
 In addition to the 3D movement, exploration and fighting of the original Hexen, you can travel around the world in different ways and talk to non player characters (NPCs) to learn new spells, acquire new weapons, buy useful items and more.
 In addition, you get experience for killing monsters and finishing quests.
 After earning sufficient experience, you level up, gaining more power.
 Your deeds as well as any useful information you come upon in your travels are automatically recorded in your journal.

 After downloading the ZIP file, extract its contents into a folder of your choice while preserving the subfolder structure.
-Then copy a version 1.1 hexen.wad into the folder where the file ScatteredEvil.bat resides.
+Then copy a version 1.1 hexen.wad into the folder “ScatteredEvil”.

-To start the game, double-click on the file “ScatteredEvil.bat”.
+To start the game, double-click on the file “ScatteredEvil.bat” in the folder “ScatteredEvil”.